michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 39. And Shemun arose and went with them.
 And when he was come, they brought him up to the upper room, and assembled (and) stood around him all the widows, weeping, and showing him those vestments and mantles which Tabitha had given them, while living.

-40. But Shemun put forth all the men without, and fell upon his knees and prayed; and he turned towards the corpse and said Tabitha, arise.Tabitha Kumi.
-And she opened her eyes;
+40. But Shemun put forth all the men without, and fell upon his knees and prayed; and he turned towards the corpse and said Tabitha, arise.

 41. and when she beheld Shemun, she sat.
 And he reached his hand and raised her, and called the saints and widows, and gave her to them living.